mfroeling/MuscleAtlas-website/pages/muscles/muscle_hip_gluteusmedius.md

 layout: page
 permalink: /muscle/hip/gluteusmedius/

-title: 'The gluteusmedius muscle of the hip'
+title: 'The gluteus medius muscle of the hip'
 subheadline: 'Images and discription'

 header: no